Vector leptoquark contributions to lepton dipole moments: Lepton AMDM and vLQ models

 \section{Lepton AMDM and vLQ models}

 A vLQ can be singlet, doublet, or triplet under the weak interaction.
-We summarise the representations and the interactions of the vLQs that can couple to a quark and a charged lepton~\cite{Buchmuller:1986zs,Dorsner:2016wpm} in Tables~\ref{tab:vLQlist} and~\ref{tab:vLQYuk}.
+We summarise the representations and the interactions of the vLQs that can couple to a quark and a charged lepton~\cite{Buchmuller:1986zs,Dorsner:2016wpm} in Table~\ref{tab:vLQYuk}.
 The couplings $(x_n^{XX})_{ij}$ or $(\widetilde x_n^{XX})_{ij}$ (where $n=\left\{1,\,2,\,3\right\}$ indicates the vLQ representation and $XX=\left\{LL,\,RR,\,RL,\,LR\right\}$ shows the chiralities of the quark and the lepton) are $3\times 3$ matrices in the generation space.
-These are, in general, complex and can act as a source of CP violation.
-A vLQ coupling to the muon contributes to $(g-2)_\m$ at the one-loop level; Fig.~\ref{fig:FDAMDMVLQ} shows the representative Feynman diagrams.
+These are, in general, complex and can act as a source of $CP$ violation.
+A vLQ with a tree-level coupling to the muon and a quark contributes to $(g-2)_\mu$ at the one-loop level; Fig.~\ref{fig:FDAMDMVLQ} shows the representative Feynman diagrams.
+LQs without a tree-level $q\mu\ell_q$ coupling can still contribute to $(g-2)_\mu$ at higher-loop levels.
+In that case, however, the coupling(s) relevant to the $(g-2)_\mu$ anomaly must be large enough to compensate for the extra loop suppression.
+Here, we only focus on those vLQs that contribute to $(g-2)_\ell$ at the one-loop level.

 In principle, vLQs can have additional diquark interactions leading to proton instability.
-Therefore, such couplings are severely constrained.
-In UV-complete models, the diquark couplings are made small or forbidden by some symmetry.
-For phenomenological purposes, we neglect the diquark couplings.
-We also neglect the possibility where vLQs interacting with another new particle.
+However, it is possible to construct ultraviolet-complete models with TeV-scale vLQs evading proton lifetime bounds~\cite{Assad:2017iib}.
+In such models, the baryon number-violating operators are suppressed or forbidden by some discrete symmetry.
+For phenomenological purposes, we ignore the diquark couplings.
+We also neglect the possibility of vLQs interacting with another new particle.
 We consider up-aligned and down-aligned scenarios (where the vLQ mass basis aligns with the mass basis of the up-type or down-type quarks, respectively) for the vLQs coupling to the left-handed quarks separately.
 There is only one scenario for the vLQs coupling exclusively to right-handed quarks.